8bitninja3000/btcatm/README.md

 So it works off of AES encryption and decryption, and keywords at the start.
 #################################################

+v1.01 -- {

+To be absolutely honest idk what I changed but it was super minor

+Next once some hardware arrives I'm gonna start adding in that stuff

+}
 v1.0 -- {

 Hey it's actually fully working now.
 I had an issue with